 Sessions in Google Analytics 4 are different than they were in Universal Analytics.
 They now don't expire if a user returns to a website from a different source in the middle of an active session.
 It would still be one session but both traffic sources would be in the same session thus counting a session for both.
 In the Google Analytics UI, they will show you that session deduped in the total row as they know it is the same.

-Due to the fact that TapClicks pulls data daily and stores it the data for Sessions will not match what you are seeing in the Google Analytics 4 UI.
+Since TapClicks pulls data daily and stores it the data for Sessions will not match what you are seeing in the Google Analytics 4 UI.
 Note that due to sessions reporting inaccurately, any metric that uses sessions in its calculation will also be inaccurate due to this.
-We strongly suggest, that to get as accurate reporting as possible, you leverage our Live Call version of Google Analytics 4 where you are able to customize your view of the data, time frame, and aggregation logic.
+We strongly suggest, that to get as accurate reporting as possible, you leverage our On Demand widgets for Google Analytics 4 where you can customize your view of the data, time frame, and aggregation logic.

 Can I get my Custom Dimensions from Google Analytics 4 into TapClicks?